AxelGard/blog/_posts/2025-11-21-what-skills-companies-wants.md

 And there is some quite big tech companies located there like SAAB, Qualcomm, Sectra and Ericsson.
 This can also be seen in the job postings where the tech stacks that companies are using.
 However, I was only able to find 40 job postings in Linköping when I ran the scraper.
+But that is not that weired considering Linköping only has a population of arund 168,035.

-Here are the top 10 technologies that companies are looking for in Linköping:
+Here are the top 10 technologies skills that companies are looking for in Linköping:

 | Skill	| Number of Job Postings |
 |---------------------|------------------------|